Brunch & Batter

 • 📖Recipe

 For the best results, the coffee cake is made with cake flour and sour cream.
-The light and airy flour combined with the richness of the sour cream, makes for a delightfully moist crumb.
+The light and airy flour combined with the richness of the sour cream makes for a perfectly moist crumb.

 • Cardamom- I used ground cardamom.
 You can certainly grind your own cardamom from pods if you have them- just note the flavor will be stronger.
 If you do, I highly recommend toasting the pods first, then grinding them.
 If you are toasting cardamom pods and then grinding them, look for green cardamom pods.